armbian/documentation/docs/Hardware_Marvell.md

 ### Bugs or limitation ###

 - DFS (Cpufreq) is not supported
-- SFP cage support ported from 4.4.x and may be removed in the future
+- SFP support ported from 4.4.x and may be removed in the future